StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/attachments/about-attachments.md

 Attachments are files linked to an organization, case, or alert.
 They store supporting materials—such as images, documents, or reports—that provide context or evidence.

-This topic explains how attachments work in TheHive.

 ## Where to add attachments

 ### Organizations